Dusty Men

 "Dusty Men" is a duet by Belgian singer-songwriter Saule and English singer-songwriter Charlie Winston.
-The song was released as a third single from Saule's third studio album Géant on 4 November 2012.
+The song was released as a third single from Saule's third studio album Géant (also produced by Charlie Winston) on 4 November 2012.
 "Dusty Men" reached top 20 positions in Belgium Wallonia, France and Italy.
 It was certified gold by the Federation of the Italian Music Industry.